Pro Bono Clinic

 About the GVSU Pro Bono Clinic

 Established in 2000, our mission is to provide pro bono PT services to those in the Grand Rapids community who cannot afford health care, and to provide learning opportunities to licensed and student physical therapists.
+Space for services is donated by two health clinics: Cherry Health, Heart fof the City, and Advent Physical Therapy, both in downtown Grand Rapids.
 The pro bono services are coordinated by students enrolled in the DPT program under the direction of Professor Dr. Laurie Stickler.
 Treatment is completed by GVSU DPT students in collaboration with physical therapists from the community and the university who volunteer their time to help provide care as well as contribute to the education of the students.
 Patients treated are those with primarily orthopedic conditions and disabilities and all services are provided at no cost to patients and participants.
 The clinics serve primarily non-English speaking individuals for which interpretation services are available.

 Advent Physical Therapy Clinic